ExaWorks/psij-python/docs/user_guide.rst

 .. note::
-    The :func:`~psij.JobExecutor.attach` call does not ensure that the job status is updated before the call returns and, for efficiency reasons, most current :class:`~psij.JobExecutor` implementations do not update the status until later.
-In order to ensure that the job state has been updated after the job is attached, a call to :func:`~psij.Job.wait()` with ``target_states=[JobState.QUEUED]`` is recommended.
-This call waits for the job to be in the :attr:`~psij.JobState.QUEUED` state or any subsequent state, effectively making the call a wait for any non-:attr:`~psij.JobState.NEW` states.
+    The :meth:`.JobExecutor.attach` call does not ensure that the job status is updated before the call returns and, for efficiency reasons, most current :class:`~psij.JobExecutor` implementations do not update the status until later.
+In order to ensure that the job state has been updated after the job is attached, a call to :meth:`.Job.wait()` with ``target_states=[JobState.QUEUED]`` is recommended.
+This call waits for the job to be in the :attr:`.JobState.QUEUED` state or any subsequent state, effectively making the call a wait for any non-:attr:`.JobState.NEW` states.

 .. note::
-    There is no particular requirement that the ``native_id`` value supplied to :func:`~psij.JobExecutor.attach` be obtained from the
+    There is no particular requirement that the ``native_id`` value supplied to :meth:`.JobExecutor.attach` be obtained from the
-    :attr:`~psij.Job.native_id` property.
+    :attr:`.BaseJob.native_id` property.
 Concrete implementations of
     :class:`~psij.JobExecutor` can document what the ``native_id`` represents.
     For example, the LRM executors in PSI/J Python use LRM IDs for the ``native_id``.
-Consequently, an ID obtained directly from the LRM can be used for the :func:`~psij.JobExecutor.attach` call.
+Consequently, an ID obtained directly from the LRM can be used for the :meth:`.JobExecutor.attach` call.

 .. note::
     Depending on configuration, many LRMs remove completed or failed jobs